 ... and finally, Nintendo Switch Lite

 Bridging Nintendo's home and handheld console strands, we finally arrive at the Nintendo Switch and its new little sibling, the Switch Lite.
 This portable-only version does for the ‘flagship’ model what 2DS did to its elder family member – namely, ditch its namesake gimmick.

 No, the Switch Lite doesn’t 'switch' anymore and won’t play a handful of games out of the box without extra controllers.
 The ability to switch between docked and handheld mode may well be the ‘point’ of the hybrid console, but as we’ve seen with the 2DS, naming conventions shouldn’t stand in the way of a system for which there’s a market.
-As refreshes go, we would have liked to see that bezel around the screen reduced, but otherwise Switch Lite seems to be a fine addition to a long line of hardware refreshes, and no doubt we’ll be adding it to our collection of Nintendo consoles before long.
+As refreshes go, we would have liked to see that bezel around the screen reduced, but otherwise Switch Lite is a fine addition to a long line of hardware refreshes — a lineage that will no doubt be added to once more before too long.

 Quite the resume of altered hardware, no?
 Which one do you think offered the biggest improvements?
 Let us know by clicking your favourite below and hitting the 'Vote' button at the bottom:

 We would ask which you liked the least, but the Wii Mini is the only correct answer.
 If for some reason you loved that abomination, though, feel free to sound off in the comments and otherwise let us know which of these you invested in and why they give you the warm fuzzies.